h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

 ## Example Endpoints
 This section lists a few endpoints to give you an idea of the functions that are available through the REST API.
 The reference documentation contains the full list.

-Remember, Flow and the R and Python bindings access H2O only through the REST API, so if you find functionality in those clients you'll find it in the REST API as well.
-The only caveat is data munging (e.g., slicing, creating new columns, etc).
-That functionality is available through the /99/Rapids endpoint, which is under rapid change (pun intended).
+Remember, Flow and the R and Python bindings access H2O only through the REST API, so if you find functionality in those clients, you'll find it in the REST API as well.
+The only caveat is data munging (e.g., slicing, creating new columns, etc); that functionality is available through the /99/Rapids endpoint, which is under rapid change (pun intended).
 Contact us if you need to access those functions through the REST API.

 ### Loading and parsing data files
     GET /3/ImportFiles